pytorch/pytorch.github.io/_posts/2024-05-15-achieving-sustainability-goals.md

 layout: blog_detail
 title: "Achieving Sustainability Goals with PyTorch and Intel AI"
 ---
+This post was contributed by Intel AI in partnership with the PyTorch Foundation.

 In 2017, the UN Global Compact emphasized digital technology, particularly open source, as crucial for achieving Sustainable Development Goals (SDGs), projecting a potential $2.1 trillion boost to the tech sector by 2030.
 The SDGs, part of the "2030 Agenda for Sustainable Development," address global prosperity across various sectors.